Intellectual Property License Agreement: Everything You Need to Know

 - Termination.
 What actions or scenarios will be grounds for termination of the contract will be laid out in this section.

 If you need help further understanding the issues involving an intellectual property license agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.